Counterflow and coflow instabilities in miscible binary superfluids: Holographic binary superfluids

-At finite temperature, each of the two species contains both superfluid and normal components.
-This appears to be a rather complicated problem.
-To avoid these complications, without loss of generality we consider the case where the fluctuations of the temperature and the normal fluid velocity are frozen, and meanwhile, the dynamics of momentum and energy are decoupled from the charge sector.
-This corresponds to the probe limit in the gravity description for which the back-reaction of matter content to the geometry is neglected.
+At finite temperature, in general each of the two species contains both superfluid and normal components.
+However, the essential physics of the counterflow and coflow instabilities we are after can be accessed by freezing out the normal velocity and temperature fluctuations.
+This implies that the dynamics of momentum and energy are decoupled from the charge and superfluid sectors in the field theory.
+This corresponds to the so-called probe limit in the gravity description, where the backreaction of the matter sector on the metric is neglected.
 More precisely, the background is given by the Schwarzschild AdS black brane (see Appendix \ref{app:hsetup} for details on the bulk action and the metric we use).
-After solving the bulk EoMs, we can read off all relevant observables by the standard holographic dictionary, including the temperature $T$, the superfluid velocity $\bm{v}_I^s\equiv(v_{Ix}^s, v_{Iy}^s)$ for each superfluid condensation $\mathcal{O}_I\equiv \langle \mathcal{\hat{O}}_I \rangle$.
-The gravity dual thus provides a first-principle description of superfluid dynamics.
+After solving the bulk EoMs, we can read off all the relevant observables thanks to the standard holographic dictionary, such as the temperature $T$ or the superfluid velocity $\bm{v}_I^s\equiv(v_{Ix}^s, v_{Iy}^s)$ for each superfluid condensate $\mathcal{O}_I\equiv \langle \mathcal{\hat{O}}_I \rangle$.
+This gravity dual provides a first-principle description of superfluid dynamics.

-The phase-separated binary superfluids have been studied recently in~\cite{An:2024ebg,An:2024dkn,An:2024mbx} in holography, where rich dynamics were uncovered.
-Here we are interested in the holographic miscible binary superfluids, which provides a good platform for checking the hydrodynamic framework in Section~\ref{sec_hydro}.
+Phase-separated binary holographic superfluids have been studied recently in~\cite{An:2024ebg,An:2024dkn,An:2024mbx}, and rich dynamics was found.
+In this work, we are interested in miscible binary holographic superfluids, which provide a good platform for checking the hydrodynamic framework developed in Section~\ref{sec_hydro} and the onset of instabilities.
 The construction of the stationary configuration for miscible binary superfluids is provided in Appendix~\ref{app:eom}.